MarTech

 Marketing Automation: Your Execution Engine

 Marketing automation platforms transform your strategy into action by automating repetitive tasks and orchestrating complex marketing campaigns.
-However, effective automation isn’t about removing the human element—it’s about enhancing it.
+However, effective automation will retain a human element (and enhance it).

 • Tag their profile with an interest in sustainability